mk270/gemtext2latex/README.md

 This is a trivial tool for converting text in Gemini format to LaTeX.
 It assumes the presence of a minimal LaTeX class called `mk-plain`.

 The tool simply reads Gemini text on stdin and emits a reasonable LaTeX document, which in turn can produce a reasonable PDF via `pdflatex`.
+At some point, there'll be a sort of `--output pdflatex` option but that doesn't exist yet.

 Usage
 -----